mattbrictson/mattbrictson/README.md

 Other Ruby open source projects that I’ve built and continue to support:

-- [bundleup](https://github.com/mattbrictson/bundleup) is a CLI for Gemfile upgrades.
-It’s a bit like `yarn upgrade-interactive`, but for Bundler.
+- [mighty_test](https://github.com/mattbrictson/mighty_test) is a refined CLI for Minitest that adds color output, fail-fast, CI integration, and interactive watch mode.
 - [pgcli-rails](https://github.com/mattbrictson/pgcli-rails) plugs into Rails apps to replace the default database console with the more full-featured `pgcli`.
-- [gem](https://github.com/mattbrictson/gem) is a GitHub template for building and maintaining gems.
+- [gem](https://github.com/mattbrictson/gem) is the GitHub template I use for building and maintaining gems.

 ### 🪴 Maintenance